-- Give copies to your family members, health care providers, and health care agent
+- Give copies to your family members, providers, and health care agent.

-- Carry a copy with you in a wallet or glove compartment of your car.
+- Carry a copy with you in your wallet or the glove compartment of your car.

 - Take a copy with you if you are in a hospital.
-Tell all medical staff involved in your care about the documents.
+Tell all medical staff involved in your care about these documents.

 You can change your decisions at any time.
-Be sure to tell everyone involved -- family, proxies, and health care providers -- if a living will is changed.
-Copy, save, and share the new instructions with them.
+Be sure to tell everyone involved, family members, proxies, and providers, if you make changes to your advance directive or a living will is changed.
+Copy, save, and share the new documents with them.

 Fabiny A, Sabatino C. Living Wills: A Guide to Advance Directives, the Health Care Power of Attorney, and Other Key Documents.
 Cambridge, MA: Harvard Health Publications; 2013.